Close contacts: please provide this fact sheet to your household, close friends and work colleagues.

 NSW Health Self-Isolation Guideline for further information.

-What if I can't isolate from a close contact?
+What if I can't self-isolate from a close contact?

-If you live with a close contact and are unable to isolate separately from them (e.g. if they are your child or carer and alternative arrangements cannot be made), you will be required to isolate with them for the duration of their quarantine period (14 days from their exposure to a person with COVID-19) and complete further testing.
+The Public Health Unit may be able to arrange somewhere for you to stay if you live with a close contact and are unable to self-isolate separately from them.
+If this is not suitable (e.g. if they are your child or carer and alternative arrangements cannot be made), you will be required to self-isolate with them for the duration of their quarantine period (14 days from their exposure to a person with COVID-19) and complete further testing.

-What if I develop COVID-19 symptoms or feel unwell during isolation?
+What if I develop COVID-19 symptoms or feel unwell during self-isolation?

 Symptoms you should watch carefully for are;